resthub/resthub.org/spring-stack.rst

 Usage
 -----

-RESThub comes with a REST controller that allows your to create a CRUD webservice in a few lines.
+RESThub comes with a REST controller that allows you to create a CRUD webservice in a few lines.
 You have the choice to use 2 layers (Controller -> Repository) or 3 layers (Controller -> Service -> Repository) software design :

 **2 layers software design**